Sopley: History

 The Parish Church of St Michaels and All Angels stands on a high mound overlooking the mill and the River Avon.
 It has been variously proposed that this high mound may have been the site of an earlier Pagan temple or the base camp of Jute invaders who travelled up the Avon from nearby Christchurch.
 Parts of the church date from the 11th century but much of it was constructed in the 13th century from rubble ironstone dressed with Binstead stone.

 In 1834 the manor house, then known as Sopley Park, was sold to John Kemp-Welch, a wealthy London merchant and owner of the Schweppes company.
 He in turn sold it in 1885.
 The house was used as a nursing home and two independent schools at various times during its post-war history, and was demolished in 1988 to make way for a bible college.
 The house was notable for its three stained glass windows depicting the story of Walter Tirel, spelled locally as Tyrrell.
 The lodges at either end of the park wall still stand.

 RAF Sopley was a Royal Air Force base near the village, built in the early fifties as a domestic camp and used by the MOD until 1974.
 In the late 1970s and early 1980s it was used to accommodate refugees from Vietnam.
 The site is now known as Merryfield Park.

 Near to the village, bordering Ripley, was a Ground Controlled Interception (GCI) radar station.
-Its was purpose to detect, locate and track enemy aircraft and provide inland radar coverage for Britain.
+Its purpose was to detect, locate and track enemy aircraft and provide inland radar coverage for Britain.
 Initially a mobile station, by 1943 it was a permanent fixture with a rotating aerial array, transmitter equipment in an underground bunker, operations block, emergency back-up power supply and guard hut.
 In 1946, RAF Sopley was re-classified as a master GCI station and reserve Sector Operations Centre.
 As part of the UK's programme to update its air defences, Sopley underwent much modernisation during the 1950s including a new guardhouse providing access to a two-storey underground operations centre.

 Sopley was also the location of RAF Winkton, an Advanced Landing Ground, which operated during 1944 and returned to agricultural use in 1945.